 Begin your 10-night BVI sailing itinerary at Road Town, Tortola.
 After a brief safety meeting with your captain, set sail to the Bight, Norman Island.

 Long ago, Norman Island was said to be a hiding spot for Pirate Booty.
-It is also said to be the inspiration for the novel Treasure Island by Robert Louis Stevenson.
+It is also said to inspire the novel Treasure Island by Robert Louis Stevenson.
 Today, Norman Island is a safe and scenic place to anchor.

 After a leisurely breakfast cooked by your private chef, it’s on to Peter Island.